Signs of Roots in Your Pipes & How to Prevent Them

 One of the most overlooked plumbing problems includes roots in pipes.
 You could take the best care of your home’s overall pipework by treating your drain lines and water lines well and scheduling annual inspections and drain cleaning services to ensure your pipes are in good health.
 However, when you hire a professional local plumber at Mr. Rooter Plumbing, you can rest assured that we think outside the box and are one step ahead by examining your exterior environment.
 Many homeowners love living near trees because of the natural vibe, not to mention the shade a large tree provides to reduce the heat.

 But speaking of large trees, root invasions are frequent culprits for sewer backups and other plumbing disasters.
 The expert team at Mr. Rooter Plumbing has helped many property owners restore their sewer lines and prevent issues like roots in pipes.
-Each and every plumbing technician on our team is fully insured, licensed, and bonded, bringing an average of ten years of experience repairing multiple sewer lines as well as many other installations, repairs, and prevention services to protect homeowners from unforeseen circumstances like roots in sewer lines.
+Each and every plumbing technician on our team is fully insured, licensed in bringing an average of ten years of experience repairing multiple sewer lines as well as many other installations, repairs, and prevention services to protect homeowners from unforeseen circumstances like roots in sewer lines.

 How Do You Get Tree Roots in Pipes?